-Eliminating or cleaning up low quality or shallow content on your website for the best overall user and search engine optimization can be painful.
-Even if you did not intend to include shallow content, you will be able to improve your chances of ranking in Google’s results by identifying it and developing an action plan.
-This action plan includes removing low quality pages, merging or improving the quality of the shallow content on your pages or blog articles, or moving low quality pages to a different domain.
+Eliminating or cleaning up low-quality or shallow content on your website for the best overall user and search engine optimization can be painful.
+Even if you did not intend to include shallow content, you would be able to improve your chances of ranking in Google’s results by identifying it and developing an action plan.
+This action plan includes removing low-quality pages, merging or improving the quality of the shallow content on your pages or blog articles, or moving low-quality pages to a different domain.

 In closing, here is Eric Enge’s advice on how to avoid thin content and Google’s Panda algorithm sting,

-Each page on your site needs some real unique, quality content, on them.
+Each page on your site needs unique, quality content, on them.
 This may not always be easy to do, but you just have to figure out how to get it done.

 Have you ever deleted old and irrelevant content from your website?
 Or, have you revised old content to meet current guidelines?
 Please let me know your thoughts in the comment section below.